· 3 min read

 In separate testing, NSF International scientists also detected N,a-DEPEA in a different supplement called Detonate by Gaspari Nutrition.

 What You Should Do

 We urge consumers to remain vigilant about the dietary supplement products they choose, especially since products similar to Craze and Detonate may still be available in stores and online.
 We encourage you to look for certification as a sign that the product has been tested and certified to be free of harmful levels of contaminants.
 This assures consumers that what is on the dietary supplement label is in the package and that the product does not contain unsafe levels of contaminants.

 Dietary Supplement Certification

 NSF International helped develop the only American National Standard for dietary supplements (NSF/ANSI 173).
 NSF’s accredited dietary supplement certification program is based on this standard (ANSI-Accredited Product Certification Body - Accreditation #0216).
 The program includes a label and formulation review, testing to verify the supplement does not contain harmful levels of contaminants and two facility audits annually to confirm compliance to good manufacturing practices (GMPs).
-Products certified to the stringent NSF Certified for Sport® program include additional steps to screen supplements for more than 270 athletic banned substances.
+Products certified to the stringent NSF Certified for Sport® program include additional steps to screen supplements for 280 athletic banned substances.